Languages in Washington State

 World Language Endorsement Competencies – what you’ll need to know and be able to do to earn your World Language Endorsement.

-- Review the Teacher Assessments required for the endorsement.
-In
+- Review the Teacher Assessments required for

 I am already a certificated teacher in Washington State.
 How can I earn a P-12 Designated World Language Endorsement?